 Therefore, for 2020 we see an increased demand for clear governance of (multi-)cloud environments.
 Consistent cloud configurations and policy definitions will be key as companies scale up their use of cloud.
 Not only do they have to be controlled once implemented, their definition and scalable rollout will be in focus in order to provide a basic cloud security level for all cloud activity, which helps to align cloud configurations and accelerate basic cloud security assessments, even in regulated environments.

 Are these topics relevant to you in 2020?
 At meshcloud, we provide best practices for multi-cloud management and multi-cloud governance, integrated into a powerful software platform.
-Feel free to reach out and get in touch with our multi-cloud experts.
+Feel free to reach out and get in touch with our multi-cloud experts or book a demo.